Alabama vs. LSU NCAA Football Odds, Plays and Insights | November 6, 2021

 Alabama Stats and Trends

-- Alabama has five wins against the spread in eight games this year.
+- Alabama has played eight games, with five wins against the spread.

-- The Crimson Tide have been favored by 28.5 points or more two times this season and covered the spread in one of them.
+- This season, the Crimson Tide have one ATS win in two games as a favorite of 28.5 points or more.

-- Alabama's games this year have hit the over on four of eight set point totals (50%).
+- Alabama's games this year have gone over the point total in 50% of its opportunities (four times in eight games with a set point total).

 - Alabama is 5-3 against the spread and 7-1 overall this season when the team notches more than 28.8 points.

-- Alabama is 5-2 against the spread and 6-1 overall when the team totals over 408.5 yards.
+- In games that Alabama picks up over 408.5 yards, the team is 5-2 against the spread and 6-1 overall.

-- This year, the Crimson Tide have six turnovers, five fewer than the Tigers have takeaways (11).
+- The Crimson Tide have six giveaways this season, while the Tigers have 11 takeaways .

 - Find the latest spread and moneyline odds for Alabama at SISportsbook.